 Deren Alward, with a Bachelor of Education, is the Success Coach and Wellness Mentor at both ERS (once a week) and at Lawrence Grassi Middle School (4 days/week).
 He has the privilege of going into classrooms to discuss pertinent social/emotional issues with students and staff.
 He finds assisting with their health and wellness to be incredibly gratifying.
 Working closely with school staff and community partners, Deren supports families and small groups of students to navigate the world of middle school.
 His personal mental health is enhanced by being physically active, and is supported by his friends and community.
 Contact: email@example.com

-Kate Rive has worked with RFTS for nearly a decade; currently she is the Success Coach at ERS offering 1-1 support, small groups and universal classes that foster social/emotional well-being.
+Kate Rive has worked with RFTS for a decade and finds immense joy working with children and families at ERS promoting positive mental health.
 Kate is a mindfulness facilitator and professional Life Coach and shares her Parent Coaching skills with ERS families.
 Kate takes care of her own mental health by being grateful, practicing mindfulness daily and playing outside.
 Contact: email@example.com

 To reach us, contact your child’s school:

 In the summer months, we can be reached during business hours at 403-707-7535.
 In case of a crisis or emergency, the following community supports are available: